bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 make the whole team become better at what we do!

 Keep in mind that you are reviewing what someone worked on really hard, so always be respectful.
-The guidelines from github for giving feedback are a good reference:
+The guidelines from GitHub for giving feedback are a good reference:

 > - Familiarize yourself with the context of the issue, and reasons why this Pull Request exists.
 > - If you disagree strongly, consider giving it a few minutes before responding; think before you react.